 Background and Competition overview:

-The Infographics will be judged based on the following criteria:
+The static and dynamic Infographics will be judged based on the following criteria:

 - Relevancy to the competition message